-- Managing multiple projects becomes easier as you can distribute and segregate project's content in different stacks.
+- Managing multiple projects becomes easier as you can distribute and segregate the project's content in different stacks.

 Additional Resource: Learn how you can Sync Data Between Stacks Using Contentstack Webhooks and AWS Lambda.

 - Your website content gets distributed across multiple stacks.
-This introduces interdependency which requires proper management.
+This introduces interdependency, which requires proper management.

 - Unnecessary overheads get involved if you use multiple stacks for a static or a simple website.